FarronF/limerick-council-meetings/meetings/2020/01/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th December 2019.md

 Circulated, report of the Head of Property Services, dated 28th November, 2019 setting

 out proposal to dispose of house at Main Street, Ballingarry, Co.
+Limerick.
+---
-Limerick.--- 4
+4

 The A/Administrative Officer, Urban & Rural Community Development informed